MarcoTerzulli/GAVI-Manderoli/README.md

 You have to manually scroll the page to see the first results.

 * Pressing the left and right arrow keys of the keyboard will horizontally scroll the page, but a horizontal scrollbar is not going to appear.
-This also happens if these keys are pressed in the query textbox.
+This also happens if these keys are pressed inside the query textbox.